SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 expressed in the unit system used for the snapshots (see above) and are hence consistent with the particle positions themselves.

-Once the cell(s) containing the region of interest has been located, users can use the ``/Cells/Offsets/PartTypeN/Counts`` and ``/Cells/Offsets/PartTypeN/Offsets`` to retrieve the location of the particles of type ``N`` in the ``/PartTypeN`` arrays.
-The cells, offsets and counts are sorted spatiall using C-style ordering.
-That is we first loop over the z axis then y axis and x is the slowest varying dimension.
+Once the cell(s) containing the region of interest has been located, users can use the ``/Cells/Offsets/PartTypeN/Files``, ``/Cells/Offsets/PartTypeN/Counts`` and ``/Cells/Offsets/PartTypeN/OffsetsInFile`` to retrieve the location of the particles of type ``N`` in the ``/PartTypeN`` arrays.
+These contain information about which file contains the particles of a given cell.
+It also gives the offset from the start of the ``/PartTypeN`` array *in that file* at which the particles of that cell are located and how many particles are in the cell.
+This allows to read a single contiguous section of the whole array by directly reading the slab starting at the offset and with the given length.

+The cells, files, offsets in file and counts arrays are sorted spatially using C-style ordering.
+That means the inner-most loop runs over the z axis, then y axis and x is the slowest varying dimension.

+In the case of a single-file snapshot, the ``Files`` array is just an array of zeroes since all the particles will be in the 0-th file.
+Note also that in the case of a multi-files snapshot, a cell is always contained in a single file.

-As an example, if one is interested in retriving all the densities of the gas particles in the cell around the position `[1, 1, 1]` one could use a piece of code similar to:
+As an example, if one is interested in retriving all the densities of the gas particles in the cell around the position `[1, 1, 1]` in a single-file snapstshot one could use a piece of code similar to:

 .. code-block:: python
    :linenos: